 Increasingly, energy efficiency is becoming an additional factor in determining house value in Ireland.
-According to Enda Gunnell, CEO, PINERGY, “Making your home more energy efficient can not only shrink your costs, it can increase the value of your home.
-Many house hunters are becoming more and more aware of the benefits of energy efficient homes.
-In fact, research shows that house hunters are often willing for pay more for homes with energy upgrades.”
+According to Enda Gunnell, CEO, PINERGY, “Making your home more energy-efficient can not only shrink your costs, it can increase the value of your home.
+Many house hunters are becoming more and more aware of the benefits of energy-efficient homes.
+In fact, research shows that house hunters are often willing to pay more for homes with energy upgrades.”

 The researchers found that a good energy rating has a stronger effect when sales conditions are worse.
 Each improvement along the BER scale was associated with a 2% increase in the sales price compared to a 1.5% increase when market conditions were not as bad.
 So it makes sense to make your property as energy efficient as possible.
 You will benefit by not only lowering your utility costs but adding value to the property in the longer term.